 - Prior to work commencement, the site supervisor shall review the maintenance history of the joint.
 Any important relevant history must be checked.

-- The joint under perview must be visually checked.
-If the joint shows significant corrosion or necking signs, hot bolting shall not be performed.
+- The joint under the purview must be visually checked.
+If the joint show significant corrosion or necking signs, hot bolting shall not be performed.

 - Hot bolting shall be performed only for those flanges for which records exist.

 - The consequences of joint leakage during hot bolting shall be carefully studied and considered.
 All necessary precautions due to possible toxicity, flammability, and temperature of escaping fluids shall be kept in place during an emergency situation.

 - Pipework near the zone where hot bolting will be performed must be reviewed thoroughly.
 In case, the pipework shows any vibration around the concerned flange joint, then hot bolting should not be considered.

 - The design specifications of the flanged joint, bolting, and gasket specifications need to be reviewed.

 Hot Bolting Procedure